niampython/Advance-SQL-Power-Bi-Airbnb-Investment-Project/readme.md

 ## 1. Project Overview

-This project performs a **full investment analysis of short-term rentals in Kenya**, using detailed Airbnb performance data combined with FX rates and local real-estate pricing.
+This project performs a full investment analysis of short-term rentals in Kenya, using detailed Airbnb performance data combined with FX rates and local real-estate pricing.

 The core business questions are:

-- **Is investing in short-term rentals in Kenya worth it?**
+- Is investing in short-term rentals in Kenya worth it?
-- **Which cities and neighborhoods provide the strongest returns?**
+- Which cities and neighborhoods provide the strongest returns?
-- **What daily rate should an investor target?**
+- What daily rate should an investor target?
-- **What type of property is most attractive from an investment standpoint?**
+- What type of property is most attractive from an investment standpoint?
   - Number of bedrooms and bathrooms
   - Property type (house, apartment, B&B, etc.)
   - Listing type (entire home, private room, shared room)

-Data focuses on major Kenyan markets such as **Nairobi, Mombasa, Nakuru, Kiambu, and Kisumu**, and includes:
+Data focuses on major Kenyan markets such as Nairobi, Mombasa, Nakuru, Kiambu, and Kisumu, and includes:

 - Trailing 12-month revenue, ADR, and occupancy metrics
 - Future occupancy and ADR projections
 - Bedroom-level revenue
 - City-level and neighborhood-level performance
 - Nairobi real-estate price data for purchase vs. rent trade-off

-The SQL problems below are framed as **analytics interview-style questions**, each answered with a documented T-SQL solution and a sample output.
+The SQL problems below are framed as analytics interview-style questions, each answered with a documented T-SQL solution and a sample output.

 ---

 ## 2. Tools & Technologies

-- **Database & Querying**
+### Database & Querying
 - Microsoft SQL Server
 - SQL Server Management Studio (SSMS)

-- **Data Engineering**
+### Data Engineering
 - Python (pandas, SQLAlchemy, pyodbc) for loading CSVs into SQL Server

-- **Analytics & Visualization**
+### Analytics & Visualization
 - Microsoft Power BI (DAX, Power Query, drill-through, bookmarks)

-- **Supporting Assets**
+### Supporting Assets
 - Excel / CSV exports from Airdna / Airbnb data
 - Nairobi real-estate price tables

-  - **Data Sources**
+### Data Sources
 - Airbnb metrics by listing, neighborhood, city, and time
 - Kenyan exchange rates (`kenya_exchange_rates_daily`)
 - Nairobi property listings & pricing (`Nairobi_Property_Pricing`)
 - Occupancy, ADR, and revenue tables (historical & future)

 ---